Fossetts Farm Stadium: Residential-only development (2024–present)

 On 19 July 2024, the COSU consortium completed its takeover of Southend United.
 The Fossetts Farm development remained subject to due diligence by the city council.
 Earlier, on 4 July 2024, the planned number of homes at Fossetts Farm had been cut by 500.
 Plans for up to 1,300 homes in apartment blocks seven to eight storeys high were scrapped.
 The plans proposed 800 to 850 homes in buildings no higher than four storeys, leased by Ron Martin to Southend Council under a build-to-rent finance scheme.
 The Fossets Farm plans were discussed and approved by the council in 21 December 2024, though construction of 805 family homes was unlikely to start before 2026.
 In March 2025, the council confirmed funders had backed amended proposals; a planning application for about 805 homes would be submitted by Thames Plaza, in partnership with the local authority, with up to £12m to go towards refurbishment and regeneration of the Roots Hall stadium.
 The council considered detailed plans for the first phase of the housing development in July 2025.
+In February 2026, Southend councillors urged the city council to accelerate its decision on the Fossets Farm planning application, which had yet to appear before the council's planning committee.